- DANIELLE HEPTING

 Non-IP — Competence/Performance

-As a result of participation in this educational series, members of the healthcare team, clinical teams, the healthcare team will:
+As a result of participation in this educational series, members of the healthcare team will:

 - Apply comprehensive knowledge of new and/or developing research, technology, and clinical practice guidelines to provide care for patients with conditions of the digestive system and liver